 Gone are the days when reading aloud in class or chanting grammar exercises by rote (stuff you used to do at school) was the norm.
-Children in P1 now enjoy creative, expressive and interactive activities like show and tell, journal writing and multimedia experiences like those found on the Ministry of Education’s (MOE) Stellar.
+Children in Primary 1 now enjoy creative, expressive and interactive activities like show and tell, journal writing and multimedia experiences like those found on the Ministry of Education’s (MOE) Stellar programme.

 But they now face new and different challenges.
 For one, there used to be less emphasis on “speaking up”; the more outspoken ones volunteered or were picked for activities like story-telling, while the introverts expressed themselves through writing and still developed the confidence to voice their thoughts without pressure.

 “Now, when a child enters Primary 1, she’ll need the ability to listen well and converse confidently with her teachers and peers,” observes Helen Marjan, managing director and director of studies at Lorna Whiston Schools.

 And it doesn’t stop with being able to connect with others verbally.
 “They will need to be able to attempt writing tasks with confidence and understanding.
 And to be able to read is key in all subjects.”

 But Duncan Rose, head of schools, and Sarah Louise Mills, pre-school coordinator, from the British Council Singapore, caution against pushing children into areas that they may not be ready for: “Although most children pass through a predictable sequence of learning stages, they progress at different rates and in different ways.
 It’s vital that parents understand this.”

 Our experts share some general expectations of the abilities and skills in the English language required of the average child.